 It is important to celebrate and affirm.
 It is also important to address actual barriers folks have to equality.
-Kimberlé Crenshaw discusses how intersectionality has cumulative impact based on experiences had by folks with multiple diversity factors.
+Kimberlé Crenshaw discusses how intersectionality has cumulative impact based on experiences had by folks with multiple diversity dimensions.
 Her original coining of the term was based on the experience of Black Women and the intersection of race and gender and its impact in the workplace.
-Thirty years later, we have a plethora of diversity factors contributing to experiences of inequity in America.
+Over thirty years later, we have a plethora of diversity factors contributing to experiences of inequity in America.

 How do I participate if I am not a Black, Indigenous, Person of Color and/or LGBTQ+?

 What we are all looking for are ways to exist right now.
 If you do not identify as BIPOC or LGBTQ+ there are ways for you to get involved and show your allyship.
 Here are a few opportunities to show up in the now so your June can be a celebratory one.

 - Watch Happy Birthday, Marsha!, an introductory resource for LGBTQ+ Pride

 - Personally research Marsha P. Johnson, Sylvia Rivera, 1969 Stonewall Uprising